 Bangkok Airways has great flight attendants.
 Chalk that up as the third thing I love about Bangkok Airways.
-They serve meals on full A320 flights that are in the air for less than an hour.
+They serve hot meals on full A320 flights that are in the air for less than an hour.
 On this flight they began the meal service 14 minutes after takeoff.
 This mid-morning flight had sandwiches.

 There is no charge for beer and wine on Bangkok Airways international flights.
 Alcoholic beverages are unavailable on domestic routes.
 I give the airlines kudos for free beer and wine on international flights and meals on about all flights.

 The flight attendants offered beverages with the meal and came around once more after that.

 The bulkhead seat offers protection from someone reclining into your space but restricts leg room.
 That’s not a problem when you are the only one in the row.
 It was cold in the exit row.
 I needed a blanket, and Bangkok Airways has them in coach.

 Arrival at Luang Prabang

 Luang Prabang is an ancient capital located in hilly north central Laos at the confluence of the Nam Khan and Mekong rivers.
 It has a metropolitan population of about 56,000.
 The descent started about one hour and forty minutes after takeoff.

 We landed on 7200′ Runway 06 and parked on the ramp at 12:05.
 It took two hours and nine minutes to complete the trip of 438 straight-line miles.
 I picked up my bag at the aft cargo hold and enjoyed the walk to the terminal.
 Getting off a plane and walking to the terminal is more fun and more dignified than using a jetbridge.
 Occasionally flying these prop planes to little airports is another thing I love about this airline.